sukruthpuranik/APS-Portfoli/README.md

 **Reference**:
 Testbook.
 "The Limitations of the Dijkstra Algorithm."
 Available: [https://testbook.com/gate/dijkstra-algorithm-notes#:~:text=to%20establish%20connections.](https://testbook.com/gate/dijkstra-algorithm-notes#:~:text=to%20establish%20connections.).
 [Accessed: 04-Jul-2024].

-### Complexity:
+### Complexity

-The time complexity of Dijkstra's Algorithm is typically O(V2) when using a simple array implementation or O((V + E) log V) with a priority queue, where V represents the number of vertices and E represents the number of edges in the graph.
+The time complexity of Dijkstra's Algorithm is typically O(V^2) when using a simple array implementation or O((V + E) log V) with a priority queue, where V represents the number of vertices and E represents the number of edges in the graph.
 The auxiliary space complexity of Dijkstra's algorithm is typically O(V) to O(E + V), where V is the number of vertices and E is the number of edges in the graph, depending on the implementation and data structures used.

+**Reference**:
+GeeksforGeeks.
+"Time and Space Complexity of Dijkstra's Algorithm."
+Available: [https://www.geeksforgeeks.org/time-and-space-complexity-of-dijkstras-algorithm/](https://www.geeksforgeeks.org/time-and-space-complexity-of-dijkstras-algorithm/).
+[Accessed: 04-Jul-2024].

 ### 5. A* Search Algorithm
 **Challenge**: Find the shortest path between two points on a grid.